 A program can set additional requirements within the BSA.
 Whether these also apply to your programme, can be found in the programme-specific appendix to the OER.
 The OER can be found on the Education page of your programme.

-- Each student receives a written recommendation on the continuation studies at the end of the first year or enrolment on the programme.
-This recommendation is based on the student's results.
+- Each student receives a written recommendation on continuation studies at the end of the first year of enrolment on the programme.
+This recommendation is based on the student’s results.
 The student may be allowed to continue on the programme, or may be required to leave the programme.

-- An introductory interview is held with every student before 1 November of the first year in which he is enrolled for the programme.
+- An introductory interview will be held with each student before 1 November of the first year of enrolment on the programme.

-- Each student will receive a preliminary recommendation on the continuation of studies by 31 December at the latest of his first year of enrolment on the programme.
+- Each student will receive a preliminary recommendation on continuation of studies in week 52 at the latest of his first year of enrolment on the programme.
 This preliminary recommendation is not binding.

-- Each student will receive a second preliminary recommendation on the continuation of studies by 1 March at the latest of his first year of enrolment on the programme.
+- Each student will receive a second preliminary recommendation on continuation of studies in week 10 at the latest of his first year of enrolment on the programme.
 This preliminary recommendation is not binding.

-- The institutional administration mandates the Programme Board to issue recommendations on continuation of studies. as referred to in paragraphs 1.
+- The institutional administration mandates the Programme Board to issue recommendations on continuation of studies, as referred to in paragraph 1.

-- If a student submits a request for unenrolment prior to 1 February of the first year of enrolment, then no final recommendation on continuation of studies will be issued as referred to in Article 6.3, paragraph 1.
+- If a student terminates enrolment in the programme prior to 1 February of the first year of enrolment, no final recommendation on continuation of studies will be issued as referred to in Article 6.3, paragraph 1.
 If this student re-enrols in a subsequent academic year, then a final recommendation on continuation of studies will be issued at the end of that subsequent academic year.
+As termination of enrolment are seen:

-- A postponed final recommendation on continuation of studies will apply to a student who transfers to another programme on or after 1 October.
-The final recommendation on continuation of studies will be issued no lather than the end of the student's second year of enrolment.
+- The final recommendation on continuation of studies is postponed if a student transfers to another programme on or after 1 October.
+The final recommendation on continuation of studies will be issued no later than the end of the student’s second year of enrolment.
+The student is notified when the programme will issue the recommendation within 6 weeks after the transfer.

-- Prior to receiving a BSA, students have the right to a hearing with the Programme Board (Higher Education and Research Act art.
+- Prior to receiving a final decision on BSA, students receive a warning.
+The time between the warning and the final decision should be sufficient to allow the student to meet the requirements of the program, if still possible.
+Students also have the right to a hearing with the Programme Board before the final decision (Higher Education and Research Act art.
 7.8b, paragraph 4).

 - When considering a BSA involving expulsion, the Programme Board will take the student’s personal circumstances into account at the student’s request.
 The Programme Board will only take personal circumstances into account that have been reported to the Study Advisor as soon as can reasonably be expected following their onset.